-Fall into Better Business Habits
+Fall Into Better Business Habits

 Reflect on What Has Happened this Year

-Before you can do any additional planning, it's important to look back on the year and think about everything you've done.
+Before you can do any future planning, it's important to look back on the year and think about everything you've done.
 How does what you've accomplished match up to what you set out to do?

 Focus on New Goals